 MTC recognizes the need for strategic transit expansion to support the Bay Area's growth and ensure economic competitiveness.
 MTC has prioritized a number of near-term investments for future FTA funding.
 These projects already have substantial local funding, but require additional funds in order to move to construction.
 For example, the region prioritized the Transbay Transit Center, Phase 2 - Downtown San Francisco Extension for roughly \$1 billion in federal funds.
 The Downtown Extension project would extend Caltrain and California High-Speed Rail to the new Transbay Terminal from its current terminus at 4th and King.
 Another example is the BART Core Capacity project, prioritized for \$900 million in federal funds.
 The Core Capacity project would construct improvements to support future ridership growth.
 MTC also supports \$75 million in federal funds for AC Transit's Bus Rapid Transit on San Pablo Avenue, which extends high-quality bus service paralleling the busy I-80 corridor in the East Bay.
-In total, the region endorsed over \$4 billion worth of projects for federal or other types of new funding.
+In total, the region endorsed over \$4 billion worth of projects for federal or other types of new transit capital funding.

 In 2016, MTC endorsed a number of ready-to-go projects for various competitive funding programs, such as the federal Transportation Investment Generating Economic Recovery (TIGER) grant program, and the state Cap and Trade Transit and Intercity Rail Capital Program (TIRCP).
 For the TIGER program, MTC endorsed a list of seven projects for this highly-competitive program in April 2016.
 Since then, two projects have secured other funding.
-For the Cap and Trade TIRCP program, MTC endorsed a list of 11 projects totaling \$450.8 million in April 2016.
+For the Cap and Trade TIRCP, MTC endorsed a list of 11 projects totaling \$450.8 million in April 2016.
 These projects fit into MTC's Regional Cap and Trade Framework for TICRP funds, also adopted in 2016.
-Since April, two projects have secured other funding.
-These remaining projects are listed in Appendix G.
+These projects are listed in Appendix G.

-As the home to the third-busiest container port in California, MTC recognizes the importance of improvements to the region's goods movement network.
+With the third-busiest container port in California located in the Bay Area, MTC recognizes the importance of improvements to the region's goods movement network.
 To that end, MTC adopted the Bay Area Regional Goods Movement Plan in 2016, which provides a framework for future investment in the region's freight infrastructure.
-The latest federal transportation act, the Fixing America's Surface Transportation (FAST) Act, includes two programs that specifically support freight: the Fostering Advancements in Shipping and Transportation for the Long-term Achievement of National Efficiencies (FASTLANE) competitive grant program, and the National Highway Freight Program (NHFP) formula program.
+The latest federal transportation authorization, the Fixing America's Surface Transportation (FAST) Act, includes two programs that specifically support freight: the Fostering Advancements in Shipping and Transportation for the Long-term Achievement of National Efficiencies (FASTLANE) competitive grant program, and the National Highway Freight Program (NHFP) formula program.
 However, the funding levels in these two federal programs are small: only about \$850 million in FASTLANE grants are available each year, and only about \$580 million is available statewide in NFHP funds over the five-year FAST Act period.
 Still, MTC supported several ready-to-go projects for the first cycle of the FASTLANE competitive program in 2016.
 Projects are listed in Appendix G; note that some segments may have since received other funding, resulting in a range of estimated remaining need.
+SB 1's Trade Corridor programs will be an important source of funding for these improvements.